nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldInline = @"inline";
 ```

-Fields whose values is another FXForm, or which have a supplied options array, will normally be displayed in a new form, which is pushed onto the navigation stack when you tap the field.
+Fields whose values is another FXForm, or which have a supplied options array, will normally be displayed in a new FXFormViewController, which is pushed onto the navigation stack when you tap the field.
 You may wish to display such fields inline within same tableView instead.
 You can do this by setting the `FXFormFieldInline` property to `@YES`.

 Form field types